 The article is in essence a summarization of major findings from a five year study of the Japanese auto industry focusing particularly on Toyota and Nissan.
 It states that some observers of Japan have assumed that Japanese firms copied US manufacturing techniques and then benefited from a better educated and more cooperative workforce.
 Cusumano attacks this perception by commenting that Japanese run factories located in the United States have demonstrated higher levels of productivity, quality and process flexibility than their domestic counterparts.

 Japanese firms who shunned US or European production techniques were able to innovate and improve upon their native processes.
 Toyota in particular avoided conventional production techniques and decided to focus on developing a tailored system that met the needs of the Japanese market.
 Other Japanese firms such as Hino, Daihatsu, Mazda and Nissan started to leverage the techniques employed by Toyota and moved away from the US/European traditional process.
-Toyota and Nissan appears to have matched or surpassed US productivity levels by the late 1960’s even though their production levels were far less than US automakers.
+Toyota and Nissan appeared to have matched or surpassed US productivity levels by the late 1960’s even though their production levels were far less than US automakers.

 Cusumano does not share the Boston Consulting Group’s assessment that Japanese management’s emphasis on long term growth in market shares led to an accumulation of experience.
 He believes that that the emphasis on the accumulation of experience and innovation led to the rise in market share.